UjjwalGupta49/solana-base-app/README.md

 ## solana-base-app is for Solana beginners to get them up and running fast.

 ### To start run :
+1) run `npx solana-base-app react my-app`

+2) change the directory to `my-app` and run `yarn start` to start the development server.

+> all the dependencies will be installed and a base app will be created in the current directory.
+OR
 1) `git clone https://github.com/UjjwalGupta49/solana-base-app.git`
 2) `cd solana-base-app`
 3) `yarn install or npm install`